VolkovaTatyana/WeatherApplication/README.md

-This application demonstrates using such libraries and components as Jetpack Compose, Retrofit, Room, Kotlin Coroutines, Jetpack Compose Navigation, DI Koin and others
+This application demonstrates the use of libraries and components such as Jetpack Compose, Retrofit, Room, Kotlin Coroutines, Jetpack Compose Navigation, Koin for Dependency Injection, and others

 ## Instructions to build the project